GUO-Jiahui/face_DCNN/README.md

 #### Other Package Dependencies
 R package `vegan` is required for running the variance partitioning analysis.

-## Instrallation, Setup, and Documentation
+## Installation, Setup, and Documentation

 Running our code only requires a standard Python3 and R environment with dependencies as above.
 No extra installation is required.